-Therefore, as a general rule, if the injured-party is entitled to Medicare (or will be within 30 months), and will likely require future injury-related care that would be covered by Medicare, some measure should be taken to protect Medicare’s future interest.
+Therefore, as a general rule, if the injured party is entitled to Medicare (or will be within 30 months), and will likely require future injury-related care that would be covered by Medicare, some measures should be taken to protect Medicare’s future interest.
 As a practical matter, in every case you should analyze the responses to the following questions:

 - Is the claimant currently on Medicare?

 - Will the claimant become eligible for Medicare within the next 30 months?

 - Will Medicare be assuming the burden of that future injury-related care?

 - Are specific future medical expenses allocated in settlement or judgment?

 - Is the settlement large enough that a portion would be reasonably expected to cover future medicals?